trinsic-id/v2-sdk/docs/index.md

 # Introduction

 Organizations waste billions of dollars, years of time, and huge amounts of human ingenuity trying to establish trust with others by verifying, securing, and proving identity data.
-We can ony verify information contained within paper and pdf documents, digitally through data aggregators that mine & sell people's data, or through photographs of sensitive government-issued documents.
+We can only verify information contained within paper and pdf documents, digitally through data aggregators that mine & sell people's data, or through photographs of sensitive government-issued documents.
 There is simply not a good way to establish trust online.

 Trinsic solves this problem by offering developers a set of tools for implementing Trust over IP.
 Establish trust online natively instead of using work-arounds using the latest in open authentication standards and networking protocols.